 Source: US Bureau of Labor Statistics

 Those who want to study information systems could pursue degrees at all levels.
 A professional certificate or an associate's degree in the discipline might lead to entry-level positions in technical support or administrative assistance.
 Graduates of relevant bachelor's degree programs might qualify for careers in programming, systems analysis or project management.
 Many professionals with backgrounds in business management or information technology are able to boost their skills by studying for a master's degree.
 This can prepare them to pursue executive-level positions such as chief privacy officer or chief information officer.
 Related degree programs include but are not limited to:

 - Associate of Science in Information Sciences and Technology

 - Bachelor of Business Administration in Information Systems

 Computer information specialists typically focus on the application of business technology.
 These professionals may fill roles in the areas of database administration, technical support, systems analysis, and networking.

 Information systems professionals who specialize in management information systems might take on administrative roles within the information technology industry.
 A degree in management information systems could pave the way for careers in systems administration, information systems management, database administration, management consulting, and networking and communications analysts.

 Information Systems Security

-Professionals who specialize in information systems security are in high demand.
-Areas of employment in information systems security include network security, systems security, and security analysis.
+Professionals who specialize in information systems security are in high demand in a number of areas.
+These could include finance and defense organizations such as banks or the Department of Homeland Security.
+Careers in information systems security include network security, systems security, and security analysis.
 Management positions include such titles as Information Systems Security Manager, Chief IT Officer, Senior IS Security Analyst, and Director of IT.